 100 Years Ago, Queer Cinema Thrived in Weimar Germany

-A noteworthy stop along the path of queer cinema history is the surprisingly progressive Weimar Republic.
+When it comes to the history of queer cinema, a noteworthy stop along the path is the surprisingly progressive Weimar Republic.
 Officially known as the German Reich, the era of the Weimar Republic stretched from the end of WWI to 1933 and encompassed a cultural renaissance in Germany.
 Even those not familiar with film history or queer cinema can appreciate the glimpses of a genre’s origin story.
-Also, not for nothing, these films are good and not merely a history lesson.
+Kino Film Collection is proud to be home to two standout films of the Weimar Republic that broke new ground for LGBTQ+ representation in cinema.
+Come for the history lesson, stay for the rich storytelling.

 Mädchen in Uniform